opdavies/talks/tdd-test-driven-drupal/slides.md

 - Used on _11,046 sites_ in October 2012 (_84_ D5, _7,094_ D6, _3,868_ D7)
 - Used on _30,572 sites_ in March 2019 (_10_ D5, _1,180_ D6, _24,057_ D7, _5,335_ D8)
 - _#230_ most used module on Drupal.org
-- Crucial to preventing regressions when adding new features or fixing bugs
+- Crucial to preventing regressions

-^ Preventing regressions in my additions but also user submitted patches First module I ported to Drupal 8, aided by tests
+^ Preventing regressions when adding new features or fixing bugs, but also user submitted patches First module I ported to Drupal 8, aided by tests

 ---